+This six-month scoping project with United Kingdom National Commission for UNESCO (UKNC) examined the concept of graphic heritage to assess how it might be a helpful tool for UNESCO designations for overcoming sustainable development challenges specific to urban environments and world heritage sites more generally.
 The project received funding from Research England: Higher Education Innovation Fund, and built on findings of the Newton Fund Repositioning Graphic Heritage project, the project identified synergies between graphic heritage and current UNESCO programmes and priorities.
 Discussions ranged from the macrographic value of a city skyline, the mesographic level at which people and place interact, to the micrographic level where graphic detailing forms part of the infrastructure that enables urban environments sensitive to heritage to function.
-See Figure 1.

 As part of the project, UKNC proposed Bradford UNESCO City of Film as a case study location and scoping studies were undertaken to identify intrinsic and extrinsic graphic interventions in the cities conservation areas.
-See Figures 2 and 3.

-Figure 2: Scoping photographic study of Bradford’s ‘intrinsic’ architectural detail (Photography: Harland 2021)
+Above: Scoping photographic study of Bradford’s ‘intrinsic’ architectural detail (Photography: Harland 2021)

-Figure 3: Scoping photographic study of Bradford’s ‘extrinsic’ urban detail (Photography: Harland 2021)
+Above: Scoping photographic study of Bradford’s ‘extrinsic’ urban detail (Photography: Harland 2021)

 A full project report is available on request: contact email@example.com